Alcatraz AI is building Face ID for corporate badges

 Alcatraz AI customers get analytics, real-time notifications and can detect tailgating.
 This way, if somebody isn’t supposed to go in the secret lab, Alcatraz AI can detect if they’re trying to sneak in by following someone who is authorized to go in there.

-The idea is that the on-going license cost should cover what your company was paying for guards.
+The idea is that the ongoing license cost should cover what your company was paying for guards.
 The startup has raised nearly $6 million from Hardware Club, Ray Stata, JCI Ventures, Ruvento Ventures and Hemi Ventures.